Crio-Bytes/IBD-2022-Master-Repository/PROMISES IN JAVASCRIPT/README.md

 ```

-If you are only interested in succussful outcome, you can just pass one argument to it.
+If you are only interested in a successful outcome, you can just pass one argument to it.

 ```